 Pokryshkin Writes the Book on Fighter Tactics

 The battle tested Pokryshkin would have little chance for more dogfighting with German fighters until autumn 1941.
-He would fly reconnaissance missions, but seldom found German fighters.
-Pokryshkin's new tactics were largely responsible for breaking the Red Air Force out of its out dated fighter doctrine.
-Taught to fly and fight in horizontal planes before the German invasion Soviet fighter pilots became easy prey to the combat veterans of the Luftwaffe .
-Improved aircraft performance and the age of the low wing monoplane opened up vertical plane to fighter tactics, and Pokryshkin was among the most important contributors to modern Soviet fighter tactics.
+He would fly reconnaissance missions, and seldom found German fighters.
+Pokryshkin's new tactics were largely responsible for breaking the Red air force out of its out dated fighter doctrine.
+Taught to fly and fight in horizontal planes before the German invasion, Soviet fighter pilots became easy prey to the combat veterans of the Luftwaffe.
+Improved aircraft performance opened up the vertical plane to Soviet fighter tactics, and Pokryshkin was among the most important contributors to modern Soviet fighter tactics.
 He used the climbing spiral often to evade his enemy.
 Against the advice of his more conservative comrades who made themselves easy targets to the more experienced German pilots.
-His leadership brought him to the front ranks of the Soviet fighter pilot elite the "Guards Air Regiments."
-Like the aces of the Luftwaffe on the Eastern Front, Pokryshkin was shot down many times as the Soviet Air Force battled the legions of Luftwaffe fighters.
+His leadership brought him to the front ranks of the Soviet fighter pilot elite.
+Like the aces of the Luftwaffe on the Eastern Front, Pokryshkin was shot down many times as the Soviet air force battled the legions of Luftwaffe fighters.

 Hardesty, Von & Grinberg, Ilya.
 Red Phoenix Rising: The Soviet Air Force in World War II.
 University Press of Kansas.
 2505 Westbrooke Circle, Lawrence KS, 66045.
 USA 2012.

 Ray, John.
 The Illustrated History of WWII.
 Weidenfeld & Nicolson .
 The Orion Publishing Group Ltd. Orion House.
 3 Upper Saint Martin's Lane London WC2H 9EA .
 2003